brightspot/react-examples/app-routing/README.md

 The following is a suggestion for learning more about app routing with JS Classes and Brightspot:

-1. Try changing parts of the url.
+1. Try changing parts of the URL.
 Verify the path returns the `NotFound` page if any of the path is incorrect.

 > **_Note_** If you make any changes to GraphQL queries in the front-end application, be sure to run `yarn codegen` to updated the `app/generated` directory.
 Refer to the [GraphQL Code Generator documentation](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to learn more.